learn-academy-2023-bravo/bravo23-office-hours/react-projects/inputs-week4-office/README.md

 commit: robot titles

 As a user, I see my "Good Robot" repeating exactly what I type in real time.
+commit: good robot
+- need to store what the user is typing, using state variable called userInput
+- reference the variable under the Good title

 As a user, I see my "Bad Robot" saying "BLABLA....."
 One character for every character I type in real time.
 As a user, I see a third robot that modifies the input as per the developer's choice in real time.
 🏔 Stretch Goals